An Argument in Forms

 a look held too long,

-or a sentence that ends exactly where it must.
+or a sentence that stops before it does more harm.

 —Tonya Snyder